hjfitz/serve-my-serverless/README.md

 ## Features/Roadmap

+- [] Select a port to host on
+- [] ensure this works with multiple lambdas via config.yml

 - [x] Initial hosting of lambdas
 - [x] support for custom config
 - [x] support for cli arguments